Mission and Goals

 community service.

-- Objective 2.1 85% of dietetic students will participate in a professional organization.
+- Objective 2.1 85 percent of dietetic students will participate in a professional organization.

-- Objective 2.2 85% of current dietetic students will participate in at least one nutrition community service project before graduation.
+- Objective 2.2 85 percent of current dietetic students will participate in at least one nutrition community service project before graduation.

-- Objective 2.4 85% of students enrolled in the Dietetic Program complete the program requirements within 150% of the time planned for completion.
+- Objective 2.4 At least 80 percent of students complete program requirements within 6 years (150% of planned program length).

-- Objective 2.5 85% of graduates who apply to a graduate program with a supervised practice are admitted within 12 months of graduation.
+- Objective 2.5 Of program graduates who apply to a supervised practice program, at least 85 percent are admitted within 12 months of graduation.

 Program outcome data is available upon request.